Faculty Awards for Increasing Affordability for Students

 In 2015, the University of Connecticut launched a university-wide initiative to promote the use of open and affordable textbooks.
 Recent research has demonstrated that open textbooks – low or no cost alternatives to traditional textbooks – are positively correlated with student success.
 Open textbooks, and more broadly, open educational resources (OERs) are scholarly content that is available free online for instructors and students to share, use, reuse and build upon, including formal materials like textbooks.

-Award recipients will be asked to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at a Conference organized jointly with CETL and the University Library designed to provide an opportunity for faculty to learn about the OER developed by other faculty.
+Award recipients are encouraged to disseminate their findings to colleagues by sharing their results at open.uconn.edu and at a Conference organized jointly with CETL and the University Library designed to provide an opportunity for faculty to learn about the OER developed by other faculty.
 In addition, all award winners will be invited to the University of Connecticut Annual Teaching Awards Celebration.

 Proceed to the OER Course Application Form.